xingyu-liu/macaque_template_surfaces/README.md

 ## Citation and references

-When using these surfaces, please cite the respective template sources (NMT v2, MEBRAINS).
+When using these surfaces, please cite the respective template sources.